GitLab FI

 - Repository

-- Source repository in GitLab FI, which is a slightly modified template for Jekyll from official source .
+- The source repository in GitLab FI, which is a slightly modified template for Jekyll from the official source.

 - Result

-If you do not know how to deal with your own site:
+If you don't know what to do with your own site:

 - Check the settings for GitLab CI